Intervue/Data-structures-algorithms-for-interviews/README.md

 - [Count number of smaller elements on the right of each element in an array](/arrays/question19.c)
 - [Find the subarray with the given sum](/arrays/question20.c)
 - [Consider and array which contains only 0's and 1's.
 Find largest sub array which contains only 0's and 1's](/arrays/question21.c)
+- [Given an array of n-integers, construct product array such that prod[i] is equal to product of all elements except arr[i] without using division operator](/arrays/question22.c)

 ## Some important concepts to solve algos better